From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Results

-Crucially, our method is not limited to the discrete voltages at which the CG models are trained, but allows interpolation across voltages.
-Given the CG potentials trained at a set of voltages $\{U_i\}$, represented as $\Phi_i = \sum_k w_{ki}^0 G_{ki}$ with $w_{ki}^0$ and $G_{ki}$ being the coefficients and symmetry functions at $U_i$, we can construct a voltage dependent model: $\Phi(U) = \sum_{k,i} w_{ki}(U) G_{ki}$.
-The voltage-dependent weights $w_{ki}(U)$ satisfy $w_{ki}(U_i) = w_{ki}^0$ and may be interpolated using simple methods, provided the $U_i$ are not too far apart.
-As an example, using cubic spline for the $w_{ki}(U)$, we interpolate the interaction potentials at $3.45$V, $3.75$V and $4.05$V from CG models trained at $3.3$V, $3.6$V, $3.9$V and $4.2$V, for LC-2 cells of thickness $d = 2p$.
-As seen in Fig.~\ref{fig3}(c), the resulting interpolated potentials (dotted dashed lines) accurately capture the radial and angular dependence of the interactions from FG simulations (symbols) across the interpolation range.
-Fig.~\ref{fig3}(d) compares the interpolated potentials ($\Phi$) against the ground-truth ($\Delta F$) obtained from the FG simulations.
-The RMS errors range from about $17\,k_BT$ to $100\,k_BT$, and are relatively small compared to the scale of interactions $\sim 10^4\,k_BT$.
-This could also be extended to include material constants, enabling efficient exploration of the broader parameter space without retraining the CG potentials.
+Crucially, our method is not limited to the discrete voltages at which the CG models are trained, but enables interpolation across voltage values.
+Given the CG potentials trained at a set of voltages $\{U_i\}$, expressed as $\Phi_i = \sum_{k_i} w_{k_i}^0 G_{k_i}$, where $w_{k_i}^0$ and $G_{k_i}$ are the coefficients and symmetry functions at $U_i$, we construct a voltage dependent model: $\Phi(U) = \sum_i\sum_{k_i} w_{k_i}(U) G_{k_i}$.
+The voltage-dependent weights $w_{k_i}(U)$ satisfy $w_{k_i}(U_i) = w_{k_i}^0$ and can be interpolated using standards methods, provided the training voltages $U_i$ are sufficiently close.
+As an example, we use cubic spline interpolations of the weights $w_{k_i}(U)$ to estimate interaction potentials at $3.45$V, $3.75$V and $4.05$V from CG models trained at $3.3$V, $3.6$V, $3.9$V and $4.2$V, each containing $N_s=32$ terms, giving a total of $128$ terms in the interpolated model, for LC-2 cells with thickness $d = 2p$.
+As shown in Fig.~\ref{fig6}(c), the interpolated potentials (dash-dotted lines) accurately reproduce the radial and angular dependence of the interactions observed in FG simulations (symbols) across the entire interpolation range.
+Fig.~\ref{fig6}(d) compares the interpolated potentials ($\Phi$) against the ground truth ($\Delta F$) obtained from FG simulations.
+The RMS errors range from about $17\,k_{\mathrm{B}}T$ to $100\,k_{\mathrm{B}}T$, which are relatively small compared to the interaction scale of $\sim 10^4\,k_{\mathrm{B}}T$.
+This framework can be further extended to interpolate over material constants, enabling efficient exploration of a broader parameter space without retraining the CG potentials.